Poju010/KULTRA-MEGA-STORES-INVESTORY/README.md

 ORDER BY
     sd.Customer_Name, NumberOfPurchases DESC;
 ```
-- **Explanation:** This query identifies the top 10 customers who generated the highest total profit for KMS, along with their customer segment.
+- **EXPLANATION:** This query identifies the top 10 customers who generated the highest total profit for KMS, along with their customer segment.
 They are:
 -- Emily Phan (Consumer): Profit ₦32,696.49, Sales ₦103,652.49
 -- Grant Carroll (Small Business): Profit ₦20,329.00, Sales ₦45,000.25
 -- Raymond Book (Consumer): Profit ₦18,477.07, Sales ₦51,954.52